Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Data analysis

 The Time Projection Chamber (TPC)~\cite{ALICE:2014sbx}, located just outside the ITS, is a \unit[90]{$\mathrm{m^3}$} cylindrical drift chamber filled with a gas mixture and has a large number of readout channels (557568~\cite{Alme:2010ke}).
 The radial and the longitudinal dimensions of the TPC are about 85 < $r$ < 250 cm and -250 < $z$ < 250 cm, respectively.
 The TPC covers the pseudorapidity range $|\eta|<0.9$ and the full azimuthal angle.
 It provides excellent momentum and spatial resolution for the reconstruction of charged-particle tracks.
 Besides its tracking capability, the TPC is used for particle identification by measuring the specific ionisation energy loss (d$E$/d$x$) in the gas.

-\section{Data Analysis}
+\section{Data analysis}

 The data sample used in this study was collected with the ALICE detector during the LHC Run~2 (2015--2018) in pp collisions at $\cms$~=~\unit[13]{TeV} with a minimum bias (MB) trigger, which selects inelastic collisions based on the requirement of coincident signals in the V0A and V0C detectors.
-In addition to the MB trigger requirement, at least one primary charged particle track in the $|\eta|<1$ range is required in the offline event selection ($\inelg$).
+In addition to the MB trigger requirement, at least one primary charged-particle track in the $|\eta|<1$ range is required in the offline event selection ($\inelg$), to minimise the fraction of diffractive events in the sample~\cite{ALICE:2020swj}.
 The transverse momentum ($\pt$) thresholds of the V0 and SPD detectors are around 50 MeV/$\it{c}$~\cite{ALICE:2015olq,Cheynis:2006nd}.
 Events with pileup of collisions occurring in different bunch crossings (out-of-bunch pileup) within the V0 readout time are rejected based on the timing information of the V0.
 Events with collision pileup in the same bunch crossing (in-bunch pileup) are removed based on the presence multiple primary vertices reconstructed from SPD tracklets~\cite{ALICE:2015olq}.
 Further background events are rejected by using the correlation between the number of hits and the number of tracklets in the SPD.
 Events having a primary vertex (PV) reconstructed from global tracks (at least ITS+TPC information), within the range of $\pm$\unit[10]{$\mathrm{cm}$} with respect to the nominal interaction point along the beam axis are considered.
 The total number of minimum bias triggered pp events analysed is $1.82\times10^9$ corresponding to an integrated luminosity of $\mathcal{L}_\mathrm{int}$~=~\unit[31.5] {$\mathrm{nb}^{-1}$}~\cite{ALICE-PUBLIC-2021-005}.

 The $\inelg$ data sample is split into several event classes denoted with Roman numerals by measuring the event activity via the total charge deposited in both V0 detectors, see details in Ref~\cite{ALICE:2019avo}.
 Table~\ref{tab:multtable} presents the event classes used in this analysis, their corresponding percentile of the $\inelg$ class, and their mean charged-particle multiplicity density $\avdndeta$ measured in $|\eta|<0.5$.
 Note that some event classes (e.g. I, II, and III) are merged in this analysis (e.g. I+II+III) to increase the statistical significance.
 The detailed information on $\avdndeta$ distributions and values in each event class is reported in~\cite{ALICE:2020swj}.